likaikaikai/CriminalPsy/README.md

 # CriminalPsy

-applying machine learning to criminal psychology
+This is used to record my project applying machine learning to criminal psychology.
+Being a beginner, I will first learn some basic knowledge of machine learning and coding...